 Limited Development Possibilities

-While arts funding might be almost non-existent in the pandemic world, some artists were fortunate to receive monetary support from the government, as it happened in Germany.
+While arts funding might be almost non-existent in the pandemic world, some artists were fortunate to receive monetary support from the government, as happened in Germany.

 Although the funds were not enough to fully satisfy the dreams of artists, this has been an exceptional case compared to most countries, which struggled with allocating funding not only in the art industry but in many other industries, too.

 As a result, creatives have had to look for employment out of their area of expertise.
-Many of them have turned to overlapping industries like marketing, with the less fortunate ones having to abandon their professional aspirations for a job that hardly aligns with their abilities.
+Many of them have turned to overlap industries like marketing, with the less fortunate ones having to abandon their professional aspirations for a job that hardly aligns with their abilities.

 The dreams of artists have been difficult to maintain, and a lot of them have had to either explore odd jobs or undersell their artwork to rise up in the search algorithm of popular freelancing sites like Fiverr.